jorendorff/game-playing/talk.md

 Heuristic is a great word in software engineering.

-Heuristic means—this is not what your dictionary will say, but trust me—an approach to a problem is heuritic if it's effective mainly because you put a lot of domain-specific knowledge and hacks into it, not because you thought of a clever, general algorithm.
+Heuristic means—this is not what your dictionary will say, but trust me—an approach to a problem is heuristic if it's effective mainly because you put a lot of domain-specific knowledge and hacks into it, not because you thought of a clever, general algorithm.